johan-bjareholt/gtkmdview/README.md

-md2gtktextbuf
+gtkmdview
 =============

-A simple library that converts markdown to a GtkTextBuffer for viewing.
+A simple library that renders markdown as a GtkWidget for viewing.

 ### Dependencies
  - GTK4